paketo-buildpacks/paketo-website/content/docs/buildpacks/dotnet-core.md

 For Framework-Dependent Deployments (FDD), the `dotnet` CLI will be invoked to start your application.
 The application will be given configuration to help it bind to a port inside the container.
-By default the given port is 8080, but can be overridden using the `$PORT` environment variable.
+The default port is 8080, but can be overridden using the `$PORT` environment variable.

 {{< code/copyable >}}
 dotnet myapp.dll --urls http://0.0.0.0:${PORT:-8080}